4th January 2020

-Property settlement is another tricky part of divorces in Australia.
-Claims relating to property settlement does not consider who got which property or how they got it.
-This is why it is important to take some precautionary steps to protect your assets, especially before a divorce.
+Property settlement is another tricky part of divorces in Australia, which is why it is important to take precautionary steps to protect your assets, especially before a divorce.

 In most instances, it is advisable to enter a formal agreement with your partner.
 Usually, these agreements are advised at the beginning of a relationship and can be modified when significant events occur.
 Here are some other tips to help protect your assets.

 The effects of divorce come majorly in three phases; the psychosocial phase (psychological and social factors), preparing for life after the divorce and the legalities involved in the process.
 Depending on the circumstances of the divorce, life after a divorce can mean different things to different people.